Black-naped monarch: Description

 The adult male black-naped monarch is about 16 cm long, and is mainly pale azure blue apart from a whitish lower belly.
 It has a black nape and a narrow black gorget.
 The female is duller and lacks the black markings.
 Its wings and back are grey-brown.
 However, several geographically separated breeding populations differ in the extent and shade of markings.
 The Indian peninsula has subspecies H. a. styani (which subsumes H. a. sykesi of Stuart Baker), in which males have very distinct black markings and a whitish abdomen.
 Males of the Sri Lankan race H. a. ceylonensis lack the black nape and gorget and the shade is more purplish.
 The subspecies of the Andaman Islands, H. a. tytleri, has the underparts blue grey.
 The form on Car Nicobar Island, H. a. idiochroa, has a greyish white belly, while H. a. nicobarica from the southern Nicobars has a smaller and finer bill.
 The colour of the gape is yellowish to green.

+The black-naped monarch's calls are a sharp and abrupt skrip.

 Distribution and habitat

 The black-naped monarch breeds across tropical southern Asia from Iran and Sri Lanka east to Indonesia and the Philippines.
 This species is usually found in thick forests and other well-wooded habitats.

-The calls are a sharp and abrupt skrip.

 The main breeding season in India is in summer from May to July.
 Two to three eggs are laid in a cup nest placed in the fork of a tree.
 The nest is decorated with spider-egg cases.

 Behaviour and ecology

 The black-naped monarch has short legs and sits very upright whilst perched prominently, like a shrike.
 It is insectivorous, often hunting by flycatching.
 When alarmed or alert, the nape feathers are raised into a pointed crest.
 They join mixed-species foraging flocks, being among the most significant members of such flocks in the Western Ghats, and are active in the understory of forest canopies.
 A study in Sri Lanka showed that they are affected by human disturbance causing them to recede from disturbed edges by about 75 m.

 Although they are largely residents, local seasonal movements are known.
 The breeding season in India is March to August and the nest is a neat cup placed in a fork.
 The cup is lined with filaments of webbing and fungi including those of the genus Marasmius which are known to produce antibiotics and may benefit the birds by protecting the young from infection.
 The nest is built by the female while the male guards.
 The typical clutch is three eggs, which both parents incubate and both feed the young, which hatch after about 12 days.

-The webs of large spiders such as Nephila maculata have been known to trap the bird.
+The webs of large spiders, such as Nephila maculata, have been known to trap the bird.
 An astrovirus was detected in a black-naped monarch in Cambodia, a virus that was earlier unknown from passerines.
 The feather mite Proterothrix hypothymis (Pterodectinae: Protophyllodidae) has been described from black-naped monarchs in Vietnam.